 Herman: Obviously, you don't play enough.
 I recently went from 3d? to 5d? by winning one game as well, so obviously, neither do I :-)

-The front page features the article Secret of Art War? and then uses the image from Ma Xiaochun's book.
-The Secrets of Art War? page does not show Ma Xiaochun's book.
+The front page features the article Secret Art of War and then uses the image from Ma Xiaochun's book.
+The Secret Art of War page does not show Ma Xiaochun's book.
 They are related but the relationship is hidden from those that read the front page.
 Confusing?

 Confusion ends on monday :)

 tapir: There is some time til the next ongoing game, but i propose to take the first 50 moves of a professional game and start from that point.
 There was a tournament this way somewhere in germany and i would like to try this.
 Another idea popping up... can we organize book reviews in a more transparent obvious and activating way?

 Herman: Personally, I enjoy the opening a lot, and would rather we play it ourselves :-)

 I agree about the book reviews.
 In theory, the wiki format should provide an excellent venue for adding reviews to books.
 There are no obstacles at all, anyone can edit.
 Perhaps people have the idea that the "Reviews" section on book pages is supposed to give links to "official" reviews?
 Perhaps, instead of a "To be added" text in empty review sections, we should have something like "Have this book?
 Add a review!".

 Velobici: Sounds good.
 Is there an automated way of making this change ?

 Herman: No, there isn't, unless Arno starts doing things directly in the database, which sounds like very bad idea :-)